-The result?
-You guessed it!
-Cookies so soft .. they taste like they’re right out of the oven.
-But good news!
-They’re very stable once cool, and they really don’t crumble at all.
-So they’re perfect for packing up and sending clear across the country for the holidays.
+These cookies are perfect for packing up and sending clear across the country for the holidays.
 Or for gifting to your coworkers.
 Or for the mailman (who really just wants money from you but maybe throw in a few cookies too).
-Or for yourself.
-No shame in taking care of #1. ;)
+Or for yourself, because a freezer well-stocked with emergency chocolate chip cookies is the secret to a good life.

 1 teaspoon xanthan gum (omit if your blend already contains it)